EthanWaters/reusable_digital_workflow/README.md

   - `data_df`: Data frame containing observations.
   - `kml_path`: Path to the KML file containing reef polygons.
   - `keyword`: Keyword used in file naming convention.
-  - `calculate_site_rasters`: Flag indicating whether to calculate site regions or load precomputed data.
-  - `kml_path_previous`: Path to the previous version of the KML file for comparison (optional).
+  - `kml_path_previous`: Path to the KML file containing reef polygons used in last iteration of workflow (optional).
+  - `serialised_raster_path`: Path to a serialised raster with pixels assigned to sites from previous iteration of workflow (optional).
+  - `spatial_output_path`: Path to output serialised raster produced (optional).
   - `spatial_path`: Path to the serialized spatial data file (optional).
   - `raster_size`: Size of the raster cells.
 Can specify resolution with a value less than 1 or specify the pixel length of the raster extent.
   - `x_closest`: Assign nth closest site to point.
 Typically, in production, only the closest site is required; however, during development, multiple closest sites can be beneficial for analysis.
   - `is_standardised`: Flag indicating whether to standardize extents to the largest one in the provided data.
   - `save_spatial_as_raster`: Flag indicating whether to save the generated spatial data as individual raster files for analysis with traditional geospatial program such as Archgis and QGIS (optional).